-Every once in a while, a new source of traffic will become all the rage.
+Every once in a while, a new traffic source will become all the rage.

 It’s like finding a new oil deposit.
-For a time, it’s kept a secret, but as soon as it becomes known, everyone wants a piece of it.
+It’s kept a secret for a time, but everyone wants a piece of it as soon as it becomes known.

 Reddit has become the latest oil deposit.

-Marketers everywhere are trying to leverage the massive platform to build brand awareness and drive traffic to their websites.
+Marketers everywhere leverage the massive platform to build brand awareness and drive website traffic.

-For example, Ryan Luedecke was able to use Reddit to make $2,200 in revenue for his new beef jerky company.
+For example, Ryan Luedecke used Reddit to make $2,200 in revenue for his new beef jerky company.

 But for every Ryan, there are many more who can’t seem to grasp how to harness the power of Reddit.